Death train: Will Germany finally pay the Holocaust survivors of Iasi?

 Related: Elie Wiesel, Holocaust Survivor and Nobel Laureate, Dies at 87

 But the German position may be about to change.
-Next week German officials will meet with representatives of about 1,000 Jewish Iasi survivors in Berlin to negotiate potential compensation.
+Next week German officials will meet with representatives from the Conference on Jewish Material Claims Against Germany, which represents about 1,000 Jewish Iasi survivors in Berlin to negotiate potential compensation.

 The German government told NBC News that, in general, it plans to help Holocaust victims "even more effectively with funding … that will increase next year."